 Minimise the risk of disputes with clients.
 Make sure you understand the client's needs before you sign a contract, and that the contract clearly sets out what you will and won't do and how success will be defined.
 For longer contracts, agree a timeline and milestones.
 Keep the client informed and give them the chance to raise any concerns.

 Carry out a health and safety risk assessment of your premises.
-Remove obvious risks like clutter and stray cables.
+Remove obvious risks like clutter and anything that could cause a trip or slip.
 Make sure you have good premises, vehicle and computer security.
 Your insurance policies are likely to include good security as a condition of cover.